 - Update your anti-virus software and use email client with two-factor authentication

-- At logon, do not enter any numbers generated from the internet into your Security Device.
-HSBC will never provide you with any numbers or beneficiary-related information onscreen to input into your Security Device to generate a security code
+- At logon, do not enter any numbers generated from the internet into your Digital Secure Key/Security Device.
+HSBC will never provide you with any numbers or beneficiary-related information onscreen to input into your Digital Secure Key/Security Device to generate a security code

 Fraudulent and spoof websites

 Fraudsters use fake emails and websites to get you to unknowingly give away your passwords or bank details.
 Look out for these warning signs to spot them.